 People who are grieving may have strong feelings of sadness, anger, guilt, or hopelessness.
 You may be uncomfortable listening to them when they express these feelings.
 It helps to remember that talking about feelings does not create the feelings - they are already there.
 Emotions may seem stronger when they are spoken out loud.
-Giving the griever an outlet to express his emotions helps the healing process begin.
+Giving the griever an outlet to express their emotions helps the healing process begin.

-It can be exhausting trying to think of ways to help the griever solve his problems.
+It can be exhausting trying to think of ways to help the person who is grieving solve their problems.
 It is important to remember that you are there to listen and support - not to solve anyone's problems.
 When you can listen with acceptance, people often realize what they need to do.
 Let them work through this process - don't try to offer solutions.
 It can be hard to resist giving advice when people ask, "What do you think I should do?"
-Resist telling what you think and allow the person to make his own decisions.
-Sometimes you can affirm decisions he has already made, reminding him that he is already into the process.
+Resist telling what you think and allow the person to make their own decisions.
+Sometimes you can affirm decisions they have already made, reminding them that they are already into the process.